tesolchina/PoetryAI/Admin/RESEARCH_MILESTONES.md

 Building the platform wasn't separate from research—it was integral.
 Every design decision was methodological.
 Learning to code as a humanities scholar required reconciling ambiguity-tolerance (literary analysis) with precision-demands (programming), producing deeper understanding of both domains.

 **On Pilot Testing Value:**
 Pilot testing revealed critical issues (emotional safety, over-scaffolding) that could have compromised main study validity and ethics.
-The 3-week implementation delay ensures research quality and participant wellbeing.
+The 3-week implementation delay ensured research quality and participant wellbeing before Session 1.

+**On Session 1 Preliminary Findings:**
+The sevenfold Type C difference (35% vs. 5%) and sixfold authorship difference (62.5% vs. 10%) demonstrate that parameter configuration functions as a fundamental pedagogical design choice, not a minor technical detail.
+The "helpful but alienating" Type B paradox reveals critical tensions between scaffolding accessibility and creative agency that warrant careful pedagogical navigation.

+**On Methodological Innovation:**
+Multi-source triangulation (chat transcripts + panel discussion + feedback forms) proved essential.
+The Type B paradox emerged uniquely through feedback forms, while panel discussion captured spontaneous meta-awareness of interaction differences.
+This validates the three-type framework as an effective analytical lens for human-AI creative collaboration.

 **On Research Impact:**
-- **Academic:** Novel AI parameter study in L2 creative writing, DDL integration with poetry pedagogy
+- **Academic:** Novel AI parameter study in L2 creative writing with preliminary evidence of systematic parameter effects on interaction types, authorship, and satisfaction
-- **Practical:** Evidence-based prompt engineering, emotional safety protocols for creative AI
+- **Practical:** Evidence-based prompt engineering, three-type interaction framework for analyzing human-AI collaboration
-- **Pedagogical:** Guidelines for AI in L2 poetry teaching, balancing guidance with autonomy
+- **Pedagogical:** Guidelines for AI in L2 poetry teaching—balance guidance with autonomy through progressive parameter configuration (structured → exploratory as learners develop)

 ---